dotnet/runtimelab/src/docs/binding-functions.md

 ## Accessibility Differences

 For the most part, we should strive to address the language parity issues in ways that feel "right" in C# or at least "least bad".
-For example, this were definied in Swift:
+For example, this were defined in Swift:

 ```swift
 prefix operator -+-